jetstream-cloud/js2docs/docs/general/manilaVM.md

 # Configuring a VM to use Manila Shares

+Please note that any items with ***$something*** are placeholders for your names that you used when you created the manila shares in Horizon or via the CLI.
+{: .note}

 ### 1. Create a mount point on your instance
 ```
 mkdir /mnt/ceph